From Trump Aide to Single Mom

 “Jason Miller disappeared on the pregnancy, on his child, until June," Delgado told me.
 “I did it all myself.
 He never once called, texted, emailed to find out if I was receiving proper prenatal care, to find out the baby’s gender, to see if I had health insurance, or if there was anything he could help with.
 He never even inquired whether there was a baby registry so that he could send something.”

-In July, Delgado gave birth to her son—26 inches long, just under 8 pounds, with auburn hair—and named him William.
+In July, Delgado gave birth to her son—21 inches long, just under 8 pounds, with auburn hair—and named him William.*

 In a statement, Miller’s attorney, Ana Martin-Lavielle, said, “Jason’s sole desire and focus, which has been repeatedly expressed to Ms. Delgado and to her attorneys, even prior to William’s birth, is to be involved in all aspects of his son’s life.
 This includes being supportive of William emotionally and financially, as well as sharing time with William and jointly making decisions for his health and well-being.
 Jason remains ready and willing to provide financial support for his son, and, in the absence of any cooperation from Ms. Delgado, has offered to do so through the appropriate legal channels.”